Jendnice/climbing_cli/climbing_cli/to_dos.md

          @@all.uniq / @@further_info.uniq
          [Might need to change @@further_info for this.] end

-2. Map out/finish mapping out method to add a single climb based on URL.
-(You should be able to use the URL method in the scraper, but write a method for adding a single climb into the climb file and have it call on the one in the scraper.) -
-DONE and works. :) Revisit just in case you want to implement it in the CLI anywhere. (see examples of others if it helps.)
+2. Add config-env and move code from climbing_cli.rb into that, require that in the climbing_cli.rb file instead.
+(See Restaurants for example.)
+See other examples to figure out the best way to do it.

-3. BONUS - Scrape in weather data and call on that/interpolate it as part of welcome line where you give the weather.
+3. BONUS - Scrape in weather data and call on that/interpolate it as part of welcome line.
 (If this gets too complicated or you run out of time, just adjust the opening wording so it's not needed.)

 4. BONUS - Add the font colorize thing for your puts out messages.
 (See this on the Student Scraper one.)